Refrizor/DFA/README.md

 ## Requirements
 The base requirements to run our system:
-- Preferably the IntellJ Idea IDE
-- - If you use another IDE, that is okay, but be mindful about commits - do not commit your IDE's files to our repo!
+- Preferably the IntellJ Idea IDE.
+If you use another IDE, that is okay, but be mindful about commits - do not commit your IDE's files to our repo!
 - JDK 17
 - Maven.
 IntelliJ provides this
 - Git.
 IntelliJ integrates this; it is recommended to use IntellJ's git integration
 - MySQL.
 Consider using xaamp if you run on Windows.
-If you want to run it on a Linux distribution, set it up however you'd like
-- - We will provide you the SQL dump file to import
+If you want to run it on a Linux distribution, set it up however you'd like.
+We will provide you the SQL dump file to import
 - mysql-connector-java